cdsre/fastapi-otel-honeycomb/README.md

 # OTEl Example with FastAPI

 This repo is an annotated fastapi example that uses honeycomb as the destination for OTEL traffic.
-It is using honeycombs own [distro](https://pypi.org/project/honeycomb-opentelemetry/) for easy integration of OTEL.
-However also uses OTEL package to add attributes to spans or start new spans.

 In this example we are using [honeycomb](https://www.honeycomb.io/) as the backend for the telemetry data.
 Honeycomb provides a free tier allowing you to ingest 20million events per month.